aptos-labs/aptos-core/developer-docs-site/docs/concepts/wallet-adapter-concept.md

 # Aptos Wallet Adapter

+Building a dapp requiers to provide a wallet for the user to interact with the Aptos chain, and for a good user experience, it requires to provide multiple wallets so users can chose the one they want to use.

+Implementing wallet integration can be difficult for dapps in:

+1. Support and test all edge cases
+2. Implement and maintain different wallet APIs
+3. Provide users with needed functionality the wallet itself doesnt support
+4. Keep track on all the different wallets in our ecosystem

+In addition, creating and implementing a wallet is also not an easy task,

+1. Provide a wallet that follows a known standard so it is easy to integrate with
+2. Getting visibility and exposure in the ecosystem among all the other wallets
+3. Dapp projects need to dedicate time and resource to integrate the wallet within their app

+When we started building a wallet adapter, we wanted to provide an adapter that can be easy enough for wallets to integrate with and for dapps to use and implement.

-Aptos provides an [Aptos Wallet Adapter](https://github.com/aptos-labs/aptos-wallet-adapter) monorepo for wallet and dapps creators to ease development and ensure a smooth process in building projects on the Aptos network.
+For that, we provide an [Aptos Wallet Adapter](https://github.com/aptos-labs/aptos-wallet-adapter) monorepo for wallet and dapps creators to ease development and ensure a smooth process in building projects on the Aptos network.
 The Aptos Wallet Adapter acts as a service between dapps and wallets and exposes APIs for dapps to interact with the wallets by following our [Wallet Standard](../guides/wallet-standard).
+This in turns allows dapps to support many wallets with minimal integration efforts, and for wallets to follow a known standard and gain visibility.

 ## Adapter structure